OpenZeppelin/defender-client/packages/sentinel/README.md

 This returns a `NotificationResponse[]` object.

-Lastly, you can also delete a notification channel.
+You can also delete a notification channel.
 The notification object passed as a parameter should have atleast the `type` and `notificationId` properties assigned.

 ```js
 const notificationToDelete = { type: 'email', notificationId: 'e595ce88-f525-4d5d-b4b9-8e859310b6fb' };